A Seller’s Perspective

 A Final Note

 We hope that the information provided on this page has given you some insight or reminders to consider when making your next dahlia tuber purchase and utilizing all that social media has to offer.
-We have been fortunate to experience such a positive and supportive customer base during our years in business and look forward to another colorful season of gardening.
+We have been fortunate to have experienced a positive and supportive customer base during our years in business and look forward to another colorful season of gardening.

 Article written by Tina Davidson 8/29/2021